Scalabull/get-tested-covid19/src/data_pipeline/README.md

 Python is used here for easier handling of CSV files, quick text parsing, simple web scrapers, and ease of access to machine learning libraries like spaCy and scikit-learn.

-## Steps:

-1. Batch insertions into the Inbounds table.
-This table contains a few text blobs for address, description, name, and a few other fields.
-Sources include scraped data, and manually-human-curated entries.

-2. A periodic (e.g. hourly) batch job runs to pull any useful rows from the Inbounds table into the TestCenterStagings table.
-In this process, addresses must be broken-down into structured components (zip, city, state) and geocoded for lat,lng.
-Descriptions are parsed to search for likely indicators of drive-thru, appointments, screenings, phone numbers, and more.

-At this stage, we use geolocation, address, and name to identify which rows are duplicates that are already in our system, versus which are new rows.

-3. New rows that don't match a test center in our system are also added to Unverified Test Centers.

-4. Unverified Test Centers are exported on a regular basis and imported into HubSpot CRM, where humans verify the content, call the test center, and clean up the data.
-As of writing (May 17, 2020), we currently have over 100 volunteers that help with this verification process.

-5. Regular exports are made from HubSpot.
-These are imported into the Verified Test Centers table.
-IDs are used to identify new versus existing data.

-When these test center rows are exported from hubspot / imported to VerifiedTestCenters, the rows are also flagged in UnverifiedTestCenters so that they are hidden in this table (marked as verified).

-HubSpot is treated as our source of truth.
-Our VerifiedTestCenters table could, in theory, be rebuilt at any point by exporting exactly what is in HubSpot.
-We've chosen to do this because HubSpot allows us to perform all CRUD operations on test centers, plus there are a massive team of volunteers verifying data...
-One exception: rows with incomplete or obviously incorrect data are not inserted into the VerifiedTestCenters table.

 # Development
 Pipenv is used to track python packages (similar to Node's NPM or Yarn).